-- 6.16 The likely effects of the Strategic Objectives on the SA objectives are summarised in Table 6.2 overleaf. - 6.17 No significant negative effects have been identified in relation to any of the strategic objectives of the Local Plan.
+- 6.18 The likely effects of the Strategic Objectives on the SA objectives are summarised in Table 6.2 overleaf. - 6.19 No significant negative effects have been identified in relation to any of the strategic objectives of the Local Plan.
 However, a number of significant positive effects are expected, mostly where the objective seeks to directly address issues which relate to the individual SA objectives.
-Most of the Local Plan objectives are expected to have negligible effects on most of the SA objectives, as each objective is generally focused on one area of sustainability only and therefore has no relationship with the remaining SA objectives, with a number of minor positive or minor negative considered likely where the strategic objectives could less directly affect the sustainability objective. - 6.18 Strategic objective 11 is likely to have a significant positive effect on SA objective 1: biodiversity, as it directly supports the delivery of biodiversity enhancements and refers to the creation of ecological connectivity within the blue and green infrastructure network.
-A number of the other objectives will have minor positive effects on biodiversity as they refer to environmental improvements more generally, or the provision of green infrastructure. - 6.19 Strategic objective 2 is expected to have a significant positive effect on SA objective 2: housing.
+Most of the Local Plan objectives are expected to have negligible effects on most of the SA objectives, as each objective is generally focused on one area of sustainability only and therefore has no relationship with the remaining SA objectives, with a number of minor positive or minor negative considered likely where the strategic objectives could less directly affect the sustainability objective. - 6.20 Strategic objective 11 is likely to have a significant positive effect on SA objective 1: biodiversity, as it directly supports the delivery of biodiversity enhancements and refers to the creation of ecological connectivity within the blue and green infrastructure network.
+A number of the other objectives will have minor positive effects on biodiversity as they refer to environmental improvements more generally, or the provision of green infrastructure. - 6.21 Strategic objective 2 is expected to have a significant positive effect on SA objective 2: housing.
 The objective seeks to ensure that the housing stock meets the needs of residents by proving a range of market, affordable and specialist housing types, tenures and sizes.
-A minor positive effect is likely in relation to SA objective 2 for strategic objectives 4, 5, 6 and 7 as they refer less directly to housing provision and achieving high standards of residential amenity. - 6.20 In relation to SA objective 3: economy and skills, strategic objectives 3 and 7 are likely to have significant positive effects.
-Strategic objective 3 seeks to encourage and support economic growth in the District and strategic objective 7 addresses the vitality and vibrancy of town centres and their regeneration.
+A minor positive effect is likely in relation to SA objective 2 for strategic objectives 4, 5, 6 and 7 as they refer less directly to housing provision and achieving high standards of residential amenity.